cdphmodeling/wnvca-2025/README.md

 ## Participation

 To participate in the Challenge, please follow these steps:
  * Contact modeling@cdph.ca.gov for instructions on how to request data and participate in the challenge.
+ * Have a look at the [mosquito and bird](https://github.com/vectorsurv/ca-wnv-forecasting-challenge/tree/main/2025) data provided by the [VectorSurv](https://barkerlab.ucdavis.edu/vectorsurv-team/) team.
  * Prepare metadata for your model.
  * Submit forecasts by the deadlines.